missyrestless/Doc/AVsitter/Cuming_Soon/Armchair/README.md

-# AVsitter Sequence for Super Smash Quickie
+# AVsitter Sequence for Super Armchair

-This folder contains the `AVpos` and `[AV]sequence_settings` notecards for use with the `[AV]sequence` plugin for `AVsitter2` to provide animation sequences for the Super Smash Quickie dialog menus.
+This folder contains the `AVpos` and `[AV]sequence_settings` notecards for use with the `[AV]sequence` plugin for `AVsitter2` to provide animation sequences for the Super Armchair dialog menus.

 ## Menus